 Dr. Davis was most unhappy that the rules of the Board of Trustees caused his compulsory retirement to Emeritus status at age 65 in 1951.
 The Class of 1952 presented his portrait to the College.
 He remained active in practice, research, and authorship of articles for another 17 years until he died on December 31, 1968, at the age of 82.
 To immortalize his memory, the Annual David M. Davis Visiting Professorship was established in 1981 in his honor.

-Dr. George Strong, a 1939 graduate of Johns Hopkins School of Medicine, served as a resident Urologist at several institutions including Johns Hopkins.
+Dr. George Strong, a 1939 graduate of Johns Hopkins College of Medicine, served as a resident Urologist at several institutions including Johns Hopkins.
 He was recruited by Dr. Davis, joined the Jefferson Medical College faculty in 1946, and practiced with the Department for over 40 years.
 Dr. Strong was a fixture at Jefferson and recognized for his superior clinical, technical and teaching skills.
 He formally retired in 1987 and an engraved wall display in our conference room commemorates his years of dedicated service.